Employee assistance program

 How confidential is EAP?

 Western Sydney University receives no personal information about your access to or use of EAP services.
-Information you provide the counsellor is not shared with others.
+Information you provide the counsellor is not shared with others and is strictly confidential.

 - Your EAP Flyer (PDF, 236.5 KB) (opens in a new window)